Isoptin (Verapamil Hydrochloride)

 Drug Interactions

-Grapefruit interaction: Avoid grapefruit juice as it may increase blood levels of verapamil.
-Do not take Isoptin with grapefruit or its juice.
+Grapefruit interaction: Avoid grapefruit and its juice as they may increase the blood levels of verapamil.

 - Ivabradine